SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/airplay/airplay-article.md

 - Add a ``RoutePickerView`` to your player layout to provide AirPlay controls directly in your app.
 - Ensure you specify an explicit size for the ``RoutePickerView``, as it otherwise occupies all available parent space.

-> Note: ``RoutePickerView`` provides the standard AirPlay route picking experience.
-If adding more buttons clutters your player layout, you can instead use ``Player/routePickerMenu(activeTintColor:)`` or ``RoutePickerButton`` to consolidate player settings and reduce interface clutter.
+> Note: ``RoutePickerView`` provides the standard AirPlay route picker button.
+To declutter your player layout, you can instead use ``Player/routePickerMenu(activeTintColor:)`` or ``RoutePickerButton`` to consolidate player settings into a dedicated custom interface.